manifest-cyber/cli/README.md

 `-f`, `--file`: filename for the output file (default is bom.json)

-`-h`: get helpon how to use the cli.
+`-h`, `help`: get helpon how to use the cli.

 `-o`, `--output`: SBOM format to use.
 Either cyclonedx-json or spdx-json.

 `-n`, `--name`: name of the generated SBOM.
 Overrides any existing version info.

-`-p`, `--publish`: true/false, whether to send the SBOM to your Manifest app tenant.
+`--publish`: true/false, whether to send the SBOM to your Manifest app tenant.
 This requires an API token (see more below).
 Default: false.

 `v`, `--version`: version of the generated SBOM.
 Overrides any existing version info.